Development¶

 $ tox -e docs

-The built documentation can be found in the docs/_build
+The built documentation can be found in the docs/_build folder.

 Changelog Entries¶

-changelog is managed with scriv.
+The venvstacks changelog is managed with scriv.

-All changes which may affect venvstacks
+All changes which may affect venvstacks users should be

-given a user facing changelog entry with scriv create
+given a user facing changelog entry with scriv create.

-Entries are written in .rst
+Entries are written in .rst format by default, so they

 can use semantic references to the rest of the documentation.

-fragments are entirely fine if internal
+However, .md fragments are entirely fine if internal

 semantic links aren’t needed.